 Every day, more than 122 million people visit YouTube, collectively watching a billion hours of videos.
-Those of us who tune in for handy how-to instructions can learn how to do anything from making a cheeseburger, to setting up a new computer, to mastering magic tricks.
+Those of us who tune in for handy how-to instructions can learn how to do anything from making a cheesecake, to gaining a digital skill, to mastering a new workout routine.
 That makes YouTube one of the most widely recognized sources of vicarious learning opportunities.

 What is Vicarious Learning?